-There will be 5 lessons each day and there is a two week timetable: Week A and Week B. On Wednesday period 1 will be for SMSC (Social, Moral, Spiritual and Cultural), Citizenship and Enrichment known as Personal Development Learning (PDL) and part of the statutory requirement for Relationship, Health & Sex Education (RHSE).
+There will be 5 lessons each day and there is a two week timetable: Week A and Week B. Each week there will be a lesson for SMSC (Social, Moral, Spiritual and Cultural), Citizenship and Enrichment known as Personal Development Learning (PDL) and part of the statutory requirement for Relationship, Health & Sex Education (RHSE).